James Manyika: Career

-He was named one of the 100 Most Influential Africans of 2020 by New African magazine.
-In February 2021, he co-authored a McKinsey report titled The Race in the Workplace: The Black Experience.
-In December 2022, he was again listed by New African as one of the 100 Most Influential Africans of the year.
+In 2020, 2022, and 2025 he was named one of the 100 Most Influential Africans of 2020 by New African magazine.
 In 2023, he was listed in the inaugural TIME 100 AI: “The 100 Most Influential People in Artificial Intelligence.”

 Boards and academia

 In 2023, Manyika was appointed to the board of Airbnb.

 Manyika has been involved with a number of think tanks.
-He is an elected member, on the board of directors, and a member of the executive committee of the Council on Foreign Relations, a trustee of the Aspen Institute, and former trustee of the World Affairs Council of California.
+He is an elected member of the Council on Foreign Relations, and has served the maximum number of terms, on the board of directors, and as member of the executive committee of the Council on Foreign Relations, a trustee of the Aspen Institute, and former trustee of the World Affairs Council of California.
 He was previously a non-resident Senior Fellow of Brookings Institution.

 He is involved with a number of academic institutions.
-In 2021, he was appointed a visiting professor at Oxford’s Blavatnik School of Government.
-He is on the advisory boards of Harvard's Hutchins Center for African and African American Research, which includes the W. E. B. Du Bois Research Institute, and the Broad Institute of MIT and Harvard and is on the advisory councils of MIT’s Schwarzman College of Computing, University of Oxford's Institute for Ethics in AI, the Institute for Human-Centered Artificial Intelligence at Stanford University.
-Concerning digitization, he co-chairs Stanford University’s Digital Economy Lab, and is on the advisory board of the Program on Innovation and Diffusion at the London School of Economics.
+Since 2021, he has been an appointed visiting professor at Oxford’s Blavatnik School of Government.
+He is on the advisory boards of Harvard's Hutchins Center for African and African American Research, which includes the W. E. B. Du Bois Research Institute, and the Broad Institute of MIT and Harvard and is on the advisory councils of MIT’s Schwarzman College of Computing, University of Oxford's Institute for Ethics in AI, the Institute for Human-Centered Artificial Intelligence at Stanford University, and the International Association for Safe & Ethical AI and a member of its founding steering committee.
+Concerning digitization, he co-chairs Stanford University’s Digital Economy Lab, and has been on the advisory board of the Program on Innovation and Diffusion at the London School of Economics.
 He was previously on the advisory boards of the MIT Initiative on the Digital Economy (IDE) and the Oxford Internet Institute, having joined the latter in September 2011, and the University of Toronto’s Schwartz Reisman Institute for Technology and Society.
-He has been a member of the AI Index team at Stanford and was an officer of the One Hundred Year Study on Artificial Intelligence, a project at Stanford University where experts discuss the future societal impacts of AI and was on the advisory board of the University of California, Berkeley School of Information.
+He has been a member of the AI Index team at Stanford since 2017 and was an officer of the One Hundred Year Study on Artificial Intelligence, a project at Stanford University where experts discuss the future societal impacts of AI and was on the advisory board of the University of California, Berkeley School of Information.
 He is a member of the Editorial Board of the Journal of Globalization and Development.

 Manyika has served on the National Academies of Science, Engineering and Medicine's Committee on Responsible Computing Research and its Application.
-He is a member of the Science, Engineering and Technology Committee of the American Academy of Arts and Sciences.
+He has served as a member of the Science, Engineering and Technology Committee of the American Academy of Arts and Sciences.
 He has been elected a fellow of the American Academy of Arts and Sciences, a life fellow of the Royal Society of Arts, an inaugural distinguished fellow of Stanford's Institute for Human-Centered AI, a distinguished fellow in ethics and AI at Oxford, a research fellow of DeepMind and a visiting fellow of All Souls College and a fellow at Balliol College, Oxford.